Robin Bonanno: Personal life

-At the age of 18 Robin started her first business manufacturing aluminum fly rod cases which sold products all over the world.
+At the age of 18, Bonanno started her first business manufacturing aluminum fly rod cases which sold products all over the world.
 While running her first business, she became a pilot and for two years enjoyed her passion for flying.
-After ten years of running her business, Robin sold the aluminum fly rod case company and went on to manage several other businesses.
-During this time, Robin also became a snow skiing instructor which she greatly enjoyed.
-After several years of business management, Robin retired to pursue a career in race car driving.
-Some of Robin's hobbies include bike riding, guitar playing and has even performed several ground-up car restorations.
-Robin is married to Carl Lunderstadt Sr. Robin and her husband Carl both have been racing instructors for five years teaching for SCCA and The Richard Petty Driving Experience on both road and oval courses.
+After ten years of running her business, Bonanno sold the aluminum fly rod case company and went on to manage several other businesses.
+During this time, Bonanno also became a snow skiing instructor which she greatly enjoyed.
+After several years of business management, Bonanno retired to pursue a career in race car driving.
+Some of Bonanno's hobbies include bike riding, guitar playing and has even performed several ground-up car restorations.
+Bonanno is married to Carl Lunderstadt Sr. Bonanno and her husband Carl both have been racing instructors for five years teaching for SCCA and The Richard Petty Driving Experience on both road and oval courses.